HVAC Schools in Minnesota – Degrees & Certifications

 • Expected Time to Completion: 24 months

-Minneapolis Community & Technical College offers a 42-credit HVAC/R diploma, a 72-credit HVAC/R AAS degree, and an 18-credit generalist certificate in HVAC/R. The faculty of the program includes knowledgeable instructors who prepare students for a high-paying career in HVAC/R and provide the necessary training they need in this industry.
+Minneapolis College offers a 42-credit residential HVAC diploma, a 72-credit HVAC-R AAS degree, and an 18-credit generalist certificate in HVAC-R. The program’s faculty includes knowledgeable instructors who prepare students for a high-paying career in HVAC-R and provide the necessary training they need in this industry.

-The HVAC/R generalist certificate includes courses such as basic electricity, refrigeration fundamentals, HVAC sheet metal, trade tools and test equipment, refrigeration management, and copper fabrication among others.
+The HVAC-R generalist certificate includes courses such as basic electricity; refrigeration fundamentals; HVAC sheet metal; trade tools and test equipment; refrigeration management; and copper fabrication.

 • Location: Minneapolis, MN